Research.

 Households can file tax protests to legally reduce their property taxes.
 Why do they choose to protest?
 Using a field experiment and a quasi-experiment, we demonstrate that expected savings and hassle costs significantly influence the decision to file a tax appeal.

-Nathan, B.; Perez-Truglia, R. and Zentner, A. (2020).
+Nathan, B.; Perez-Truglia, R. and Zentner, A. (2025).
 My Taxes are Too Darn High: Why Do Households Protest their Taxes?
-American Economic Journal: Economic Policy, forthcoming.
+American Economic Journal: Economic Policy, Vol. 17 (1), pp. 273–310.

 pdf Slides bib bib